Orange with Media Services, published on Saturday, June 11, 2022 at 6:59 p.m.

 All taxable employees have obtained a check for 300 euros on the one hand.
 On the other hand, households considered to be the most modest will be entitled to additional aid set at 100 eurosin addition to a bonus of 100 euros per child.

-The case of the United Kingdom : to deal with inflation that has reached 9 %the government proposed a check for 400 livres (about 467 euros) to help households pay gas and electricity bills in particular.
-To do this, the government has also released 15 billion pounds (more than 17 billion euros), after having already released 9 billion pounds (10.5 billion euros), in February 2022.
+The case of the United Kingdom : to deal with inflation that has reached 9 %the government proposed a check for 400 livres (regarding 467 euros) to help households pay gas and electricity bills in particular.
+To do this, the government has also released 15 billion pounds (more than 17 billion euros), following having already released 9 billion pounds (10.5 billion euros), in February 2022.
 Result: the eight million most modest households will receive 650 extra pounds (760 euros).
 Retirees will also benefit from this aid.

 In southern Europe, Italy is experiencing 7% inflation.
 In an attempt to contain this surge, Italian Prime Minister and former head of the European Central Bank, Mario Draghi, unblocked 30 billion euros to offer an allowance of 200 euros to the 28 million Italians receiving a gross annual salary of less than 35,000 euros.
 The Italian executive has also decided to reduce taxes by 30 cents per liter of fuel.
 This is a measure that came into effect last April and is extended until July 8.